- Knowledge hub

 Now that flexible working has become more mainstream, we’re more likely to be found advising clients about how to make it happen than why they should do so.
 But it doesn’t hurt to have a reminder of how being flexible can benefit your business.

 From finding and keeping the best people to cutting overheads, here are the reasons why forward-looking businesses are making flexible working a priority.

 If you want to get your hands on the very best people in your industry, you need to take flexible working seriously.
 87% of full-time workers either work flexibly already, or wish they could.
 The numbers are similar for men (84%) and women (91%).
 And amongst people who are not currently working, 93% want a job that includes some sort of flexibility.

-But according to our latest Flexible Jobs Index, just 15% of jobs are advertised with flexible working options.
+But according to the 2021 Flexible Jobs Index, just 1 in 4 jobs are advertised with flexible working options.
 This huge gap between supply and demand means that offering flexibility gives you a bigger pool of candidates to choose from.
 It will also give you the edge over your less flexible rivals.